awslabs/slapo/README.md

 ## Publication
-If you use Slapo in your project, please feel free to cite our ArXiv [paper](https://arxiv.org/):
+If you use Slapo in your project, please consult authors for citation.

-- **A Schedule Language for Progressive Optimization of Large Model Training** Hongzheng Chen, Cody Hao Yu, Shuai Zheng, Zhen Zhang, Zhiru Zhang, and Yida Wang.

 ## License